DavidJGrimsley/PokePages/PWA_SETUP.md

 7. Optionally, add a more advanced service worker (Workbox), or use a platform plugin (e.g. `cra` or `next` PWA plug-ins) depending on your hosting environment.

 ## Final notes
-- If you want, I can: copy the Smartutilify files into the `public/icons` folder automatically in this branch and remove any remaining references to old paths.
+- If you want, I can: copy the Smartutilify files into the `public/icons` and `public/images/icons` folders automatically in this branch and remove any remaining references to old paths.
 - If you'd like me to generate the missing social and store assets, I can add small placeholder images, but it's usually better to export them from the master `app-icon-master.png` to keep brand consistency.

 Would you like me to:
-1) Run `npm run copy:pwa-icons` for you (I can add the files to `public/icons` if you'd like),
+1) Run `npm run copy:pwa-icons` for you (I can add the files to `public/icons` and `public/images/icons` if you'd like),
 2) Add placeholder social & store images automatically, or
 3) Only proceed after you provide the `app-icon-master.png` and any brand images you want me to derive from it?